cloro

 Writing a Playwright script that logs into ChatGPT is easy.
 Keeping it running is hard.

 • IP blocks — datacenter IPs get blocked within the first few requests.
-You need mobile residential proxies, which run $5-15/GB per aimultiple’s 2026 pricing comparison.
+You need mobile residential proxies at $5-15/GB, per aimultiple’s 2026 pricing comparison

-• Selectors — expect to update your code most Tuesdays after OpenAI pushes a UI tweak.
-ARIA-based selectors are more resilient than CSS classes, but both eventually break.
+• Selectors — expect to update your code most Tuesdays after OpenAI ships a UI tweak.
+ARIA selectors are more resilient than CSS classes, but both break

-• CAPTCHAs — Turnstile CAPTCHAs require a solver service (2Captcha and similar) at $1-3 per 1,000 challenges.
+• CAPTCHAs — Turnstile challenges require a solver service at $1-3 per 1,000 challenges

 Pros